 The Bidder must fulfill the following professional threshold prequalification requirements:

-The Bidder must prove the excellence and at least 10 years of proven experience in petroconsulting service and evaluation of hydrocarbon resources and reserves in PRMS categories at any kind of reservoirs like heterogeneous clastic formations; locally fractured tight carbonate formations; 2-3 phases of rocks saturating fluid; oil shale; shale oil etc; green and brown fields that required application of EOR; onshore and offshore (deep marine); overpressure and underpressure reservoirs.
+The Bidder must prove the excellence and at least 10 years of proven experience in consulting service and evaluation of hydrocarbon resources and reserves in PRMS categories at any kind of reservoirs like heterogeneous clastic formations; locally fractured tight carbonate formations; 2-3 phases of rocks saturating fluid; oil shale; shale oil etc; green and brown fields that required application of EOR; onshore and offshore (deep marine); overpressure and underpressure reservoirs.

 The Bidder must have at least 10 years of experience in consulting for optimization of exploration, development and production process on Oil and Gas fields by analysis of initial FDP, proposal for the wells, workovers, wells test, data acquisition program etc and analysis of the result/monitoring of the operations.